U.S. Route 6 in New York: Realignments

 US 6 originally followed a more northerly alignment between Shrub Oak and Mahopac that took the route through Mahopac Falls.
 In the mid-1930s, US 6 was realigned to follow a new highway to the south that went directly between the two locations.
 The route's former alignment via Mahopac Falls was redesignated as NY 6N c.
 1938.
 In the early 1950s, construction began on the portion of the Quickway east of Goshen.
 The Goshen–Chester and Chester–Harriman segments of the Quickway were completed in October 1954 and August 1955, respectively.
 The two segments of highway became part of a realigned US 6 and NY 17 upon opening.
 The original surface alignment of US 6 became part of NY 17M.
 Plans to construct a highway directly linking Harriman to the south end of NY 293 in Harriman State Park were proposed as early as 1954; however, construction on the road did not begin until the mid-1960s.
 The highway opened to traffic by 1968 as part of a rerouted US 6.

 In the town of Yorktown, US 6 was originally routed along East Main Street in the areas around the hamlets of Shrub Oak and Jefferson Valley.
 At some point between 1968 and 1973, the portion of US 6 between the Taconic State Parkway and Curry Street was moved onto a new two-lane roadway bypassing Jefferson Valley to the south.
-The segment between Strawberry Road and the parkway was moved onto a new highway bypassing Shrub Oak to the north sometime in the late 1970s or early 1980s.
+The segment between Strawberry Road and the parkway was moved onto a new expressway bypassing Shrub Oak to the north sometime in the late 1970s or early 1980s.
 The old alignment of US 6 west of NY 6N is now a town-maintained road designated as CR 1309 by Westchester County for planning purposes.
 The segment east of NY 6N became an extension of that route and was realigned slightly to meet US 6 at a 90-degree angle.
 In 1993, the interchange with the Taconic State Parkway and NY 132 was reconstructed and US 6 was widened to two lanes in each direction through the interchange.